kubilaycaglayan/building-with-active-record/README.md

 # BUILDING WITH ACTIVE RECORD

 In this project we are building with active record on Rails.
-Created with Model & Column & Association & Validation principals.
+Created with Model & Controller & View principals.

 # Notes
 - In our seed.rb file you will find dummy data.